Atavic/firefox-tweaks/README.md

 Linux | `home/(your username)/.mozilla/firefox/(random string).default`

 ### Why did you include X tweak but not Y tweak?
 The goal of my user.js file was to increase privacy while at the same time not sacrificing much to achieve that.
-The only browser features that are taken away are Pocket, notifications, geolocation, the password manager, and autofill.
-I think most people don't use web notifications or Pocket, geolocation isn't needed on desktops/laptops, the password manager is better to replace with KeePass, and autofill isn't needed.
+The only browser features that are taken away are Pocket, the password manager, and autofill.
+I think most people don't use Pocket, the password manager is better to replace with KeePass, and autofill isn't needed.
 This is just what I think though, so of course you can choose to comment out certain lines in the user.js file.

-The reason some other tweaks weren't included was because I felt they were either sacrificing too much (i.e. could possibly break some websites) or they were subjective (e.g. disabling the activity stream on the new tab page).
+The reason some other tweaks weren't included was because I felt they could possibly break some websites (privacy.resistFingerprinting) or they were subjective (e.g. disabling the activity stream on the new tab page).

-### Why did you enable/disable telemetry in user.js?
+### Why did you disable telemetry in user.js?
 I didn't.
-Both an enable and disable telemetry section are there, commented out.
-The intention is that you will uncomment which section you prefer.
-If you want to enable or disable telemetry, uncomment the respective section.
+The intention is that you will uncomment that section if you don't want to send telemetry.

 ## License
 This repository is licensed under GPLv3.
 You may use it for commercial purposes, modify it, distribute it or any modified works, but I am not liable for any damage caused by it and it comes with no warranty.
 If you choose to distribute it or any modified versions, a copy of the GPLv3 and a copyright notice must be included in your distributed version, changes made must be documented, you must make the source code available, and modifications must be released under the same license.